ericwindmill/gemini_recipe_generation/README.md

 This is a demo app created for the Google I/O talk "Gemini API and Flutter: Practical, AI-driven apps with Google AI tools"

+**NOTE**: This is a snapshot of integrating Gemini at a specific time.
+This project will not be updated to reflect updates to Gemini or Flutter.
+For information on integrating Gemini with Flutter, check out the [google_generative_ai](https://pub.dev/packages/google_generative_ai) package.

 Check out the [the prompt we used on Google AI Studio](https://aistudio.google.com/app/prompts/1RsTAt6_N8BPhXbrrd8gSJcdeuYV834kf).

 ## Running the app